-- 2.1 Institutional and policy barriers for an effective site-level revenue generation, collection and retention into the PA system are lifted, creating better conditions and incentives for reducing the PA finance gap - Essential touristic or other relevant infrastructure in selected PAs are developed and new cost-effective practices, systems and schemes are implemented, all with the aim of making these PAs more attractive to visitors, increasing their own revenue generation capacity, while safeguarding and protecting their conservation value - 2.3 The operationalization of planned and possibly other relevant innovative funding mechanisms (such as the SCCAT to be created in connection with the debt-for-nature swap initiative) makes clear provisions for biodiversity considerations, in particular to address the PAS financing gap
+2.1 Institutional and policy barriers for an effective site-level revenue generation, collection and retention into the PA system are lifted, creating better conditions and incentives for reducing the PA finance gap

+2.2 Essential touristic or other relevant infrastructure in selected PAs are developed and new cost-effective practices, systems and schemes are implemented, all with the aim of making these PAs more attractive to visitors, increasing their own revenue generation capacity, while safeguarding and protecting their conservation value

+2.3 The operationalization of planned and possibly other relevant innovative funding mechanisms (such as the SCCAT to be created in connection with the debt-for-nature swap initiative) makes clear provisions for biodiversity considerations, in particular to address the PAS financing gap

-2 Refer to Capacity Development Scorecard results in 2013 [Link].
+3 Refer to Capacity Development Scorecard results in 2013 [Link].
 Break-down: individual 48%; institutional 67%; systemic 60%.

-7 Indicator Baseline Targets by End of Project Source of verification Risks and Assumptions 7 Percentage of PA generated revenues retained in the PA system for re-investment across the main sub-systems and for each individual sub-systems: Across the 6 main PA sub-systems SNPA sub-system DoE sub-system SIF sub-system ICS sub-system NS sub-system GIF sub-system Which covers 88% of the PA estate and likely 80-90% of all PA finance flows.
-As assessed in 2015 through the application of the Financial Sustainability Scorecard for Seychelles' PAS and referring to Baseline Year 2013: 67% 0% 100% 100% 100% 100% 100% Reaches 100% across all sub-systems by EOP application of the Financial Sustainability Scorecard for Seychelles' PAS covering, the same sub-subsystems as at the baseline Assumptions: Institutional and policy barriers for an effective site-level revenue generation, collection and retention into the PA system can be lifted 8 SNPA's ability to retain its site-level revenues Note: SNPA's financial autonomy is dictated by the category of parastatal that it falls under, which in turn defines whether it is a budget dependent institution or not to being a budget-dependent institution; (b) 100% of SNPA's site-generated revenues are reversed to Treasury and not retained by the entity (a) SNPA status is upgraded and it reaches more financial autonomy; (b) at least 50% of SNPA' site-generated revenue can be retained by the institution SNPA status and the fate of its site-based revenue Assumptions (continued): The needed regulatory framework for successfully exploiting old and new PA finance 9 Number of revenue sources for the PA system in the form of PES and their full exploitation in Seychelles [broken down as below] [broken down as below] [broken down as below] Table 19. which was in turn mechanisms will be put in place according to the needs of the PAS.
+Indicator Baseline Targets by End of Project Source of verification Risks and Assumptions 7 retained in the PA system for re-investment across the main sub-systems and for each As assessed in 2015 through the application of the Financial Sustainability Scorecard for Seychelles' PAS and referring to Baseline Year 2013: 67% 0% 100% 100% 100% 100% EOP Assumptions: Institutional and policy barriers for an effective site-level revenue generation, collection and retention into the PA system can be lifted 8 Note : SNPA's financial autonomy is dictated by the category of parastatal that it falls under, which in turn defines whether it is a to being a budget-dependent institution; (b) 100% of SNPA's site-generated revenues are reversed to Treasury and not retained by the entity Relevant regulatory texts on SNPA status and the fate of its site-based revenue Assumptions (continued): The needed regulatory framework for successfully exploiting old and new PA finance 9 Number of revenue sources for the PA system in the form of PES and their full exploitation in Seychelles [broken down as below] [broken down as below] Main reference is to PRODOC Table 19 , which was in turn derived from PPG study # 2) " Payments for ecosystem services ", by Mr Moran (Feb 2015) mechanisms will be put in place according to the needs of the PAS.